Habiba-Ismail21/Smart-Parcel/README.md

 </h1>

 <p>
-  Our project is a smart parcel-delivery system
+  Our project is a smart parcel-delivery system that utilizes multiple data structures such as linked lists, queues, and stacks.
 </p>